 You know what happened next.

-In today’s game, the NFL Scouting Combine in Indianapolis puts a microscope on everything.
+In today's game, the NFL Scouting Combine in Indianapolis puts a microscope on everything.
 From weird interview questions to measuring hand size, nothing is off limits with millions of dollars on the line.
-The future of the Detroit Lions, New Orleans Saints, Baltimore Ravens, Philadelphia Eagles, Seattle Seahawks and ever other franchise ride on their respective scouts’ evaluations.
+The futures of teams like the Detroit Lions, New Orleans Saints, Baltimore Ravens, Philadelphia Eagles, Seattle Seahawks and ever other franchise ride on their respective scouts' evaluations.
 At ESPN, draft experts like Todd McShay and Mel Kiper Jr. sift through the data to dissect hundreds of draft-eligible players, but some guys just jump off the page.

 When it came to Bo Jackson, his talent was obvious.

 An apparent scouting report of Jackson surfaced online in 2020.
 It was written by a San Francisco 49ers scout named Tony Razzano and was dated December 1985, which was shortly before the end of Jackson's record-setting last year of college football.
 In it are nuggets that foreshadowed just how great he'd be, aligning Jackson with some of the greatest running backs in NFL history:

 "Has all the super characteristics to be the top player to ever come out of college including Hershel Walker and O.J.
 [Simpson] and all the other great backs (Jim Brown, etc.)."